 This article is comprised mainly of a buyer’s guide which directs you which things to consider when buying a waveboard, a comparison table which summarizes the important waveboard specs and a set of waveboard reviews we have carefully evaluated.

 Waveboarding is a fun activity but only when you’re using a waveboard that is reliable and easy to use.
 With its rising popularity, lots of knock-off products have also mushroomed in the market.
 Surely, you don’t want to fall in the pit of unreliable and low-quality caster boards.
 Before you pick the caster board that’s going to establish your cool reputation in the skating park, take time to consider the following things before you make the decision to spend your cash into a caster board.
+If you want to be ahead of your peers, check out our AA's guide on best longboards, which we spent nearly 2 weeks on research.

 Wave boards are comprised mainly of two separate caster decks, the actual platform where you stand when you are caster boarding.
 In finding the perfect caster board, one must consider two important things: safety design and aesthetic design.
 Safety wise, I highly recommend caster boards that have a concave design and a set of grips.
 Not only do these features ensure your safety but they're also useful in allowing you to achieve optimal foot control.
 On the other hand, the aesthetic design also matters since caster boards are things that are readily visible in public.
 You may want something that looks hip and cool.